nuclia/nucliadb/README.md

 ## What is Nuclia's business model?

 Our business model relies on our normalization API, this one is based on `Nuclia Learning API` and `Nuclia Understanding API`.
-This two APIs offers transformation of unstrcutured data to NucliaDB compatible data with AI.
+This two APIs offers transformation of unstructured data to NucliaDB compatible data with AI.
 We also offer NucliaDB as a service at our multi-cloud provider infrastructure: [https://nuclia.cloud](https://nuclia.cloud).

 # 🤝 Contribute and spread the word